Bianca de Oliveira Lima

 Bianca de Oliveira Lima (born 27 August 1996) is a Brazilian badminton player.

 Career

-Her partner is Naira Beatriz Vier.
+Her partner is Naira Vier.
 Both of them became the runner-up at the 2016 Brazil Open Grand Prix after defeated by the German pair Barbara Bellenberg and Eva Janssens in the final round.

 Achievements

 BWF Grand Prix

 The BWF Grand Prix has two levels, the BWF Grand Prix and Grand Prix Gold.
 It is a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) since 2007.